 Despite the new Deficit tax targeting the same demographic I think for the most party they can still afford it and even if they cant the standard or feature listings will still be available.
 The products that rise the most are all elective and the biggest danger for an agency is committing to specific volumes and the new prices turn out to be much harder to sell than the previous.
 Some agents are going to be left holding the bag of paying for their committed upgrades.

-So will this new Market Based Pricing be disruptive to the company? buy Lyrica pills I highly doubt it.
+So will this new Market Based Pricing be disruptive to the company? buy modafinil in kenya I highly doubt it.

 Obviously these higher prices are going to result in lower takeup but they are figuring that enough will still use the addon upgrades to deliver a hefty boost to their revenues.
 Their biggest risk is that the fallback in takeup negates the higher prices and delivers a revenue drop.
 Only time will tell but I would not bet against them in this.